rdiez/Tools/OpenVPN/README.txt

   - State that the OpenVPN software should be kept reasonably up to date.
     On Windows, the easiest way is probably with Chocolatey.
-    But beware that the Chocolatey package as of March 2022 is no longer automatically installing the TAP network adapter, which disqualifies it for the method used in this guide.
-    Otherwise, manually upgrading the official client is not hard.
+    Otherwise, manually upgrading an OpenVPN client is usually not hard.

     I have not found an easy way for the server to reject clients older than a given version number.
     In my opinion, this is a security weakness in OpenVPN, because end users will inevitably